Sahil20Sep/E-commerce-Price-Comparisons-Site/README.md

 # E-commerce Price Comparisons Site

-This repository contains the collaborative work done by a group of 10 people on the E-commerce Price Comparisons Site project.
+This repository contains solely my contributions among the collaborative efforts of a group of 10 individuals for the E-commerce Price Comparisons Site project.

 ## Project Description
-This repository contains solely my contributions among the collaborative efforts of a group of 10 individuals for the E-commerce Price Comparisons Site project.
+The E-commerce Price Comparisons Site project aims to create a platform where users can compare prices of products across different e-commerce websites.

 ## My Contributions
 - **Use Case Diagram**: Developed the use case diagram to illustrate the system's functionality from a user's perspective.